 Or …..how the voice became space.

 This generative piece was originally created as a 6–channel sound installation.
-Its material is my voice saying the old Quechua phrase that named the piece.
-The acoustic mutation of the voice and the phrase was conceived to be experienced as a slow-changing continuous sound space in order to produce an effect of timelessness in the perception of the listener at the place where it is issued.
+Its material is my voice repeating the old Quechua saying that named the piece.
+The acoustic mutation of my voice was conceived to be experienced as a continuous sound-space that produce an effect of timelessness in the perception of the listener.
 This process is auto-generated by an algorithm running in a Pure Data patch at the same instant when it is played, without previous editions –and it never has the same results.
 Below there are more information about the installation and the exhibition where it was presented.

 Note: The following sounds have substantial frequency content, therefore good speakers, high volumen or headphones will give you a better sonic image.